-A diverging road from the Shimla-Kinnaur-Kaza highway that branches out from Powari, after a 7 km uphill drive gets to Reckong Peo, the district headquarters of Kinnaur.
+A diverging road from the Shimla-Kinnaur-Kaza highway that branches out from Powari, after a 7 km uphill drive gets to Reckongpeo, the district headquarters of Kinnaur.
 Peo, as it is better known, offers a breathtaking sight of the majestic Kinner Kailash peak (6050 m) across River Sutlej valley that cuts a deep gorge in between.
 The peak is believed to one of the many mythical residences of Lord Shiva in the Himalayas.
-Many pilgrims undertake a yearly trek to a 80 foot high vertical rock formation near the peak that is considered to be a ‘Shivalinga’.
-Where a ‘Parikrama’ (circumambulation) around the holy mountain base is an arduous eight day trek, a climb to the peak is a two day uphill walk.
+Many pilgrims undertake a yearly trek to a 80 feet high vertical rock formation near the peak that is considered to be a ‘Shivalinga’.
+Where a ‘Parikrama’ (circumambulation) around the holy mountain base is an arduous eight-day trek, a climb to the peak is a two day uphill walk.

-Spread out from the scenic Nako village to Chango village, Hangrang valley has some well known trekking routes of Kinnaur.
+Spread out from the scenic Nako village to Chango village, Hangrang valley has some well-known trekking routes of Kinnaur.
 The desolate yet beautiful valley is famous for Nako Lake.
-In this rugged and barren with very little vegetation, much of the population makes out a living from sparse agricultural lands growing one crop in a year or by animal husbandry.
+In this rugged and barren with very little vegetation, much of the population makes out a living from sparse agricultural lands growing one crop in a year.

 Growing one of the finest quality of apples in the state, Chango, at an altitude of 3,058 meters in Hangrang valley is largely a Buddhist village.
 There is also a monastery in the village.
 There are also three temples in the village which are dedicated to local deities.

 One of Kinnaur’s largest settlements, Pooh is 58 km from Powari along the highway to Spiti.
-Besides an old Buddhist the countryside around this settlement has vineyards, almond and apricot trees, and an abundance of apple orchards.
-The local deity of Pooh, called Dabla, has neither a dwelling nor an ark.
+Besides an old Buddhist Monastery, the countryside around this settlement has vineyards, almond and apricot trees, and an abundance of apple orchards.

-By the snow fed Taiti stream, Lippa is small village that can be easily reached from Kalpa or Reckong Peo.
+Lippa is a small village that can be easily reached from Kalpa or Reckong Peo.
 This village devotedly protects its rich heritage that is centered around three Buddhist monasteries.
 A rich wildlife region, Ibex and the elusive snow leopard can be sighted on the outskirts of the village and in the adjoining forest lands.